schrilax/schrilax.github.io/_pages/cv.md

 Experience
 ======
 * __Senior AI Scientist/Engineer, LinkedIn__ (Jul 2021 - Present)
-  - Firstline AI/Knowledge Graph (KG)
+  - Label generation using LLMs and prompt engineering
+    - Built prompt generation pipelines which can read input data and automatically create prompts to be fed to LLMs for label generation.
+    - Developed a novel prompt engineering technique which can handle sequential data.
+  - Standardization/Special Interest Group (SIG)/Oribi/Groups
+    - POC for Education, Degree and Field of Study (FoS) sub-domains in Standardization team.
-    - Tech Lead for Firstline AI/KG teams (10+ engineers), applying different ML/DL, GNN and NLP techniques to solve related problems.
+    - Tech Lead for SIG/Oribi teams (10+ engineers), applying different ML/DL, GNN and NLP techniques to solve related problems.
+    - Led firefighting efforts to quickly resolve P0 issues affecting ~370K+ and 183K members which resulted in $5M+ revenue gain.
+    - Improved average coverage of education taxonomy from 74% to 77.2%, which measures to be +5%.
+    - Developed relevance-based models for Groups team which significantly improves group post contributions (+19.23\%) and consumption (+22.18\%).

 * __Scientist I, Amobee__ (Mar 2020 - Jul 2021)
   - Developed a novel bidding strategy based on Win Price (WP) estimation